nicm42/100-days-of-code-v2/log 2.md

 **Day 78: 6th March 2021**
 Spent today with the video element, making a custom control.
 I only did a play and pause button, but that was hard enough!
 After looking at lots of different variations I ended up using state and refs - it was only when I read about state with objects thtat I realised what was going on and how to fix it.

+**Day 79: 7th March 2021**
+I created the two pages that are like the houses page.
+That was quick.
+I then put the video toggling script in its own script, so it's not in three places.
+After running aXe I fixed a few things.
+It's pretty much done, it's mostly testing to go, which I don't know how to do in React - and didn't know you could do with the JS things I have going on, so I need to look that all up.